mikezm/ranked-choice/README.md

 # Ranked Choice Voting Application

-A web application for conducting and managing ranked choice voting polls, built with Python Django and React TypeScript.
+A web application for conducting and managing ranked choice voting polls, built with Python (Django), and React TypeScript.
 Persistence is run with PostGreSQL and the app is run in Docker Containers.
+Four GitHub actions are included that run lint and test checks for both code bases.

 Create a ballot, collect votes, and display results.
-Results of ballots highlight the rounds calculate when tallying votes.
+Results of ballots highlight the rounds calculated when tallying votes.

 ## Project Structure